Back to Blog

 Why I Love Competing Against Myself

-For some runners, competition means racing others, chasing podium spots, or setting records.
+For some runners, competition means racing others, the stress at the beginning of a race, chasing podium spots, or setting records.
 And that’s great!
 But for me, it’s about:

 • Pushing my own limits not someone else’s.